whdinata/mestara-034cd/mentorship.md

       - content: >-
           **For Mentee**

-          - **Real-life & applicable advice**

-          Guidance and support from more experienced professional
+          - **Real-life & applicable advice:** Guidance and support from more experienced professional **Accountability**
-      - content: >-
-          **Accountability**